 The lounge area has seating for 7 and a fantastic log burning fire for the winter.
 Wi-fi French/English Freesat tv.
 Flat screen tv with a very effective surround sound system for both the tv and music.
 Dvd, cd and MP3 player, telephone.
 There is a selection of dvd films, an extensive cd music collection and a bookcase full of holiday reads.

 Bedroom 1, king size double bed.

-Bedroom 3, double bed and en suite bathroom.
+Bedroom 3, king size bed and en suite bathroom.